-As we barrel toward the holidays, it is easy for me to think “we have too many toys!” and my boys just don’t need a thing.
+As we move away from the holidays, it is easy for me to think “we have too many toys!” and my boys just don’t need a thing.
 Other times, we visit friends for playdates and I think the opposite.
 Maybe my sons have all the wrong toys.
 Ugh.

-Here are some how-to instructions for doing an effective toy box sort (adapted from the guidelines by Discovery Toys‘ educational consultants):
+Here are some battle-tested how-to instructions for doing an effective toy box sort based on some of my own experience and other tips I’ve learned along the way:

 - Sort.
 Make two big piles: “toy keepers” and the “toys you can do without” — More often than not, the toys in the “must keep” pile are open-ended (like Legos, blocks, stuffed animals) and the “forgotten” pile are toys that don’t do very much at all.